oceanprotocol/docs/infrastructure/compute-to-data-minikube.md

 # Deploying C2D

 This chapter will present how to deploy the C2D component of the Ocean stack.
-As mentioned in the [C2D Architecture chapter](../developers/compute-to-data/#architecture-and-overview-guides), the Compute-to-Data component uses Kubernetes to orchestrate the creation and deletion of the pods in which the C2D jobs are run.&#x20;
+As mentioned in the [C2D Architecture chapter](../developers/compute-to-data/#architecture-and-overview-guides), the Compute-to-Data component uses Kubernetes to orchestrate the creation and deletion of the pods in which the C2D jobs are run.

 For the ones that do not have a Kubernetes environment available, we added to this guide instructions on how to install Minikube, which is a lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
 In case you have a Kubernetes environment in place, please skip directly to step 4 of this guide.